Iliaromanov/Solitaire/README.md

 # Solitaire

 Recreating the Solitaire card game using the Python Arcade library.
-In this project, in order to avoid creating and managing each of the 52 cards in a card deck individually, I created a custom 'Playing_Card' class to create card objects and allow the addition of new functionalities/features with ease.
+In this project, in to avoid creating and managing each of the 52 cards in a card deck individually, I made a custom 'Playing_Card' class to create card objects and allow the addition of new functionalities/features with ease.

 ## Visuals/Demo
 <img src="demo/gameplay1.gif" width="400" height="350" style="text-align: center" />